google/WebFundamentals/src/content/en/fundamentals/vr/status/index.md

 Learn more about the immersive web at the [Immersive Web Community Group](https://github.com/immersive-web).

 ### Version 1.1 {:#version_1_1}

+**Note:** This API is deprecated and its origin trial is scheduled to end in July.

 Today the WebVR 1.1 API is available in: